SenaByrktr/SenaByrktr/README.md

 ### Hi there 👋
-I am Sena Bayraktar, a mathematical engineer living in Istanbul.
+I'm Sena Bayraktar, a mathematical engineer living in Istanbul.

-🔭 I’m currently working on Data Science
+- 🔭 I’m currently working on Data Science
-🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning
-📫 How to reach me: byrktrsena@gmail.com
+- 📫 How to reach me: byrktrsena@gmail.com

 <!--